vincehacks/ReactJS/pet_adoption/README.md

 #### Hot Module Replacement (HMR)

-- Webpack can see all the dependancies so instead of rebuilding a graph of one module that doesn't have any dependancies, webpack knows to just leave the module alone and not have to re-build it!
+- Webpack can see all the dependencies so instead of rebuilding a graph of one module that doesn't have any dependencies, webpack knows to just leave the module alone and not have to re-build it!
 Hence, Hot Module Replacement

-#### Component Lifecycle
+#### Component life cycle

 - ComponentDidMount = first time around this will get called
 - Make API calls here or use AJax
-- This is the most important lifecycle method, called once per React component
+- This is the most important life cycle method, called once per React component

 #### Redux (State Management Framework)